replicatedhq/help-center/content/docs/audit-log/architecture/hashing-formula.md

 When both the sender and the receiver of a message independently calculate a digest of the message, it's a proven way to ensure that both sides have the same content.
 But both sides needs to have a reference that describes how to calculate the digest.
 This document describes the specification that the Replicated API uses to calculate a message digest.

-To calculate the digest, Retraced will build a colon (:) delimited string of all the fields, and then calculate a SHA256 digest.
+To calculate the digest, the Audit Log will build a colon (:) delimited string of all the fields, and then calculate a SHA256 digest.
 Empty or missing fields are not ignored, but are included in the digest as empty strings.
 Individual fields are percent-escaped before being added to the string.

 The order of the fields is important, and is defined as:

-1. `EVENT_ID`: The string ID that is returned from the Retraced API when calling create event.
+1. `EVENT_ID`: The string ID that is returned from the Publisher API when calling create event.
 1. `ACTION`: The [action](/docs/audit-log/how-to/actions/) parameter provided when creating an event.
 1. `TARGET_ID`: The ID of the [target](/docs/audit-log/how-to/targets/) parameter provided when creating an event.
 If no target was provided, this is an empty string.
 1. `ACTOR_ID`: The ID of the [actor](/docs/audit-log/how-to/actors/) parameter provided when creating an event.
 If no actor was provided, this is an empty string.